What makes Nepal different than other countries

 Spiritual Significance

 The Himalayas hold immense spiritual significance for many people.
-The region is considered sacred in Hinduism, Buddhism, and other religions.
-It is believed to be the abode of gods and goddesses, and numerous monasteries, temples, and sacred sites are scattered throughout the Himalayan region.
+Many people consider the region sacred in Hinduism, Buddhism, and other religions.
+Many people believe that it is the abode of gods and goddesses, and many people have scattered numerous monasteries, temples, and sacred sites throughout the Himalayan region.

 You may also like: 19 You Need To Know Before Visiting Nepal